hintron/computer-enhance/readme.md

 awareness course by Casey Muratori.

 This is mainly a personal project for my own benefit.
-However, I'm hoping to get this into a state where I can run the real-time operating system I implemented for an 8086 emulator for a college class.
-[See here for the 8086 emulator, 8086 compiler, NASM assembler, "YAK" RTOS design specifications, and other BYU ECEn 425 class materials][4].
+However, I'm hoping to get this into a state where I can run the real-time operating system (RTOS) I implemented in 8086 for a college class.

+If you too would like to try your hand at creating an RTOS on the 8086 in C, take a look at [github.com/hintron/8086-toolchain][4]!
+This repo contains all the lectures, 8086 documentation, and lab files needed to implement the "YAK" RTOS.
+It also contains an 8086 emulator/debugger, an 8086 compiler, and the NASM assembler (all easily built from source).

 # Quick start